 1 Identify which node is the management console IP.

 '''

 hares - state | grep -I console

 '''

-- 2 Use a Secure Shell (ssh) to access the management console (only one node has the management console). - 3 On the management console, log on to the CLISH using the following command:
+- 2 Use a Secure Shell (ssh) to access the management console (only one node has the management console). - 3 Log on to the Veritas Access management console IP using the admin user credentials.